docarray/docarray/docs/fundamentals/documentarray/index.md

 What makes it more exciting is those advanced features of DocumentArray.
 These features greatly accelerate data scientists work on accessing nested elements, evaluating, visualizing, parallel computing, serializing, matching etc.

+Finally, if your data is too big to fit into memory, you can simply switch to an {ref}`on-disk/remote document store<doc-store>`.
+All API and user experiences remain the same.
+No need to learn anything else.

 ## What's next?

 Let's see how to construct a DocumentArray {ref}`in the next section<construct-array>`.